eugeniakuzina/AnalogGarageTestAssignment/README.md

 2. No validation on input params.
 If entered rate in config > 1, system fails with exception.
 Incorrect params should be handled gracefully

 ### Open questions:
 1. 'Expected rate' value is not clearly defined.
-It's not defined in the requirements and it's calculated value doesn't make much sense.
+It's not defined in the requirements and its calculated value doesn't make much sense.
 What is the value of it after all?

 ### Implementation:
 1. Test plan is implemented in Java because that's the language I'm most familiar with, but a better choice for this particular project would've been Python for available stat and data processing libraries